Skip to Content

 Investment in climate solutions

-Our approach to investing in climate solutions encompasses investment in climate solution funds, investment in venture capital funds and direct investment in companies.
-We have already invested nearly £1.5 billion of our capital in climate solutions since 2022.
-And we could invest up to £40 billion in sustainable, transition and productive assets, including climate solutions that will support the climate change agenda, economic growth and prosperity over the long term, but to do this, we’ll need the right regulatory and policy framework enabling access to transformative investment projects that offer an attractive returns profile.
+Our approach to investing in climate solutions encompasses investment in climate solution funds, investment in venture capital funds and direct investment in companies and projects.
+We have already invested nearly £2 billion of our capital in climate solutions since 2022, including nearly £550 million of shareholder capital in 2024..
+Our aspiration is to invest up to £40 billion in sustainable, transition or productive assets, including climate solutions that will support the climate change agenda, economic growth and prosperity over the long term, but to do this, we’ll need the right regulatory and policy framework enabling access to transformative investment projects that offer an attractive returns profile.